RafaelBarbosatec/cube/README.md

 class CounterCube extends Cube {
   final count = ObservableValue<int>(value: 0);

+  // To List use `ObservableList`.
+  // To others objects not primitive remember call `prop.notify();` after modification to notify listeners.

     @override
     void ready() {
       // do anything when view is ready